On the quasi-ergodic distribution of absorbing Markov processes: Acknowledgements

 \section{Acknowledgements}

-This work was supported by the National Natural Science Foundation of China (Grant No. 11371301), the Hunan Provincial Innovation Foundation For Postgraduate (Grant No. CX2015B203) and the Key Laboratory of Hunan Province for New Retail Virtual Reality Technology (Grant No. 2017TP1026).
+This work was supported by the National Natural Science Foundation of China (Grant No. 11371301) and the Key Laboratory of Hunan Province for New Retail Virtual Reality Technology (Grant No. 2017TP1026).

 \baselineskip 0.23in